TheClooneysPlayground/11ty-blog-demo/README.md

 ## Social Preview Images
 - `scripts/generate-og-images.js` runs before each Eleventy build to produce 1200×630 Open Graph cards using Satori (HTML template) and Resvg.
 We stick with Satori’s HTML helper instead of JSX so the pipeline stays zero-transpile and works out-of-the-box in Node.
 - Templates blend Lexend (heading) + Inter (body) from the `@fontsource/*` packages and use the Sun theme palette (soft yellow gradient, amber accents, black typography); tweak `buildTemplate` to adjust the look.
+- Headlines/excerpts auto-resize and truncate when needed so long titles (e.g. “The Joy (and Frustrations) of Building Small Sites with GPT-5 Codex”) stay legible without breaking the layout.
 - Content hashing keeps regeneration cheap—changes to a post’s title, excerpt, or the template version trigger a refresh, otherwise cached PNGs in `.cache/og/` are reused.
 - Use `npm run og` to generate cards manually, `npm run og -- --force` (or `OG_FORCE=true npx @11ty/eleventy`) to rebuild everything, and check the emitted file map in `_data/ogImages.json`.
 - Posts automatically receive an `ogImage` field via computed data, so layouts and feeds can reference `{{ ogImage }}` without manual front matter tweaks.